NativeScript/docs-v8/advanced-concepts.md

 Only Android public APIs (**including those of any plugins added to the project**) present in the metadata will be accessible in JavaScript/TypeScript.
 That means, if an application is built with metadata for API level 23 (Android Marshmallow 6.0 – 6.0.1), the application user might have problems when running the application on an older device, for example with API levels 17 through 19 (Android KitKat 4.4 – 4.4.4).

 Metadata is built automatically for the application.
 The metadata API level, or simply put, what API level the metadata is built for, is determined by the `--compileSdk` flag passed to the build.
 By default the nativescript CLI automatically detects the highest Android API level installed on the developer's machine and passes it to the build implicitly.
-This `--compileSdk` flag can be supplied explicitly when starting a build: `tns run android --compileSdk=1`.
+This `--compileSdk` flag can be supplied explicitly when starting a build: `ns run android --compileSdk=1`.

 #### Metadata Limitations